-Quabbin Reservoir water is sampled at Winsor Dam before entering the CVA system.
+Quabbin Reservoir water is sampled at the Ware Disinfection Facility (WDF) raw water tap before entering the CVA system as of July 13th.
+Prior data was sampled at Winsor Dam.
 MWRA met the sixmonth running average standard for fecal coliform continuously at this location over the last year.